googleapis/google-cloud-python/packages/gapic-generator/docs/process.rst

 First, it loads every template in the ``generator/templates/`` directory.
 These are `Jinja`_ templates.
 There is no master list of templates;
-it is assumed that every template in this directory should be rendered (unless its name begins with an underscore), and that the name of the resulting file should be the same as the template's file name with the ``.j2`` suffix truncated.
+it is assumed that every template in this directory should be rendered (unless its name begins with an underscore).

+The name of the output file is based on the name of the template, with the following string replacements applied:

+* The ``.j2`` suffix is removed.
+* ``$namespace`` is replaced with the namespace specified in the client, converted to appropriate Python module case.
+If there is no namespace, this segment is dropped.
+* ``$name`` is replaced with the client name.
+This is expected to be present.
+* ``$version`` is replaced with the client version (the version of the API).
+  If there is no specified version, this is dropped.
+* ``$service`` is replaced with the service name, converted to appropriate Python module case.
+There may be more than one service in an API; read on for more about this.

 Every template receives **one** variable, spelled ``api``.
 It is the :class:`~.schema.api.API` object that was pieced together in the parsing step.

 There is one caveat to the above, which is that an API can have more than one service.
-Therefore, the ``generator/templates/service/`` directory is a special case.
-These files are rendered *once per service*, with the ``service`` directory name changed to the name of the service itself (in snake case, because this is Python).
+Therefore, templates with ``$service/`` in their name are a special case.
+These files are rendered *once per service*, with the ``$service`` directory name changed to the name of the service itself (in snake case, because this is Python).
 Additionally, these templates receive two variables: the ``api`` variable discussed above, as well as a variable spelled ``service``, which corresponds to the